stomaras/CPU-Scheduling-Algorithms/README.md

 59) Round Robin Scheduling Algorithm (Time Quantum + First Come First Served): 1) it works on the basis of a particular time quantum
                                                                                2) Uses Queue Data Structure
                                                                                3) Very Popular used in most of the OS Today
+                                                                               4) No starvation Problem
+                                                                               5) No convoy effect problem
+                                                                               6) Practically Implementable not based on Burst Time
+                                                                               7) Response Time is good
+                                                                               8) Throughput is good but not as good as SJF, SRTF